flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   `getCurrentSchemaNameOrSearchPath()` – to return the current database schema for the connection, if this is a concept in your database, or the default schema name if not.
     *   `doChangeCurrentSchemaOrSearchPath()` – to change the current database schema, if this is a concept in your database.
 If not, use the default which is a no-op.
     *   `getSchema()` – to return a constructed `FooSchema` object.
-1. Add overrides for `FooDatabase` to customized it to fit the SQL conventions of your database:
+1. Add overrides for `FooDatabase` to customize it to fit the SQL conventions of your database:
     *   `doGetConnection()` - to return a new `FooConnection`
     *   `ensureSupported()` - to determine which versions of your database will be supported by Flyway.
 During development, you can leave this as a no-op.
     *   `getRawCreateScript()` - to return SQL appropriate for your database to create the schema history table.
 Refer to an existing database type to see the column types needed.
 The table name will be provided by the table argument.
 If the baseline argument is true, this method should also insert a row for the baseline migration.